Pyromania: fascination with fire

 How to overcome Pyromania

-Aside from seeking professional help, individuals may also benefit from self-help strategies that could improve treatment outcomes.
+The ways to overcome pyromania are self-help strategies that could improve treatment outcomes for individuals battling the condition.
 The ways to overcome pyromania are listed below.

 Other effective ways to overcome pyromania include: